General Hunting Provisions

 Bear gall bladders and raw, unfinished deer and moose antlers must be tagged or accompanied with documentation containing the name and address of the person who legally killed the animal.

-Please refer to www.mefishwildlife.com for latest changes to this license and the new reporting requirements.
+Please refer to mefishwildlife.com for latest changes to this license and the new reporting requirements.

-Night hunting: Except as otherwise provided, wild birds and wild animals may not be hunted from ½ hour after sunset until ½ hour before sunrise the following day.
-Exceptions: migratory bird, wild turkey, raccoon (see below), and coyote (see Other Species Hunting).
+Except as otherwise provided, wild birds and wild animals may not be hunted from 1/2 hour after sunset until 1/2 hour before sunrise the following day.
+Exceptions: migratory game bird, raccoon, and coyote.

 A person placing bait for hunting purposes must:

-Shooting within 100 yards of dwelling: It is unlawful to discharge any firearm, including muzzleloaders or crossbow, or cause a projectile to pass as a result of that discharge within 100 yards of a building or residential dwelling without permission from the owner, or in the owner’s absence, an adult occupant who dwells in that location.
-Building means any residential, commercial, retail, educational, religious or farm structure that is designed to be occupied by people or domesticated animals or is being used to shelter machines or harvested crops.
-A projectile means a bullet, pellet, shot, shell, ball, bolt or other object propelled or launched from a firearm or crossbow.
+It is unlawful to discharge any firearm, including muzzleloaders or crossbow, or cause a projectile to pass as a result of that discharge within 100 yards of a building or residential dwelling without permission from the owner.
+In the owner’s absence, an adult occupant who dwells in that location may grant permission.
+As used in this section “building” means any residential, commercial, retail, educational, religious or farm structure that is designed to be occupied by people or domesticated animals or is being used to shelter machines or harvested crops.
+“Projectile” means a bullet, pellet, shot, shell, ball, bolt or other object propelled or launched from a firearm or crossbow.

 A person may possess hunting equipment on Sunday for legitimate activities such as target practice, sighting in rifles, etc.

-Airborne hunting: A person on the ground or airborne may not use aircraft to aid or assist in hunting big game (deer, bear, moose).
+A person on the ground or airborne may not use aircraft (including drones & remote-controlled aircraft) to aid or assist in hunting deer, bear, or moose.

 Note: A loaded clip may be carried in a motor vehicle, but it must not be inserted in, or attached to, a firearm; a crossbow may be carried as long it is not cocked and armed; a muzzleloader is considered to be loaded only if charged with powder, projectile and a primed ignition device or mechanism.

-Shooting from or over a public paved way: A person is guilty of hunting from or over a public paved way if that person shoots at any wild animal or wild bird from any public paved way or within 10 feet of the edge of the pavement of the public paved way or from within the right-of-way of any controlled access highway or discharges any firearm, crossbow, or bow and arrow over a public paved way (any road treated with bituminous or concrete material).
+A person is guilty of hunting from or over a public paved way if that person shoots at any wild animal or wild bird from any public paved way or within 10 feet of the edge of the pavement of the public paved way or from within the right-ofway of any controlled access highway or discharges any firearm, crossbow, or bow and arrow over a public paved way (any road treated with bituminous or concrete material).

-Disposal of Remains: It is unlawful, except during normal field dressing or for baiting purposes, to dispose of the carcass, waste parts or remains of a wild animal, unless you are on private property owned by you, or on property where you have landowner permission.
+It is unlawful, except during normal field dressing or for baiting purposes, to dispose of the carcass, waste parts or remains of a wild animal, unless you are on the private property owned by you, or on property where you have landowner permission.